VN-That1Guy/AdventureGame-Submaria-Description/README.md

-# :ocean: Submarina: An Underwater Exploration Adventure Game! :ocean:
+# :ocean: Submaria: An Underwater Exploration Adventure Game! :ocean:
 A description repo about my personal Adventure Game Project for Introduction to Programming!

 ## Game Overview